mickelson/attract/Layouts.md

      `Transition.EndNavigation`.
 Default value is `Transition.ToNewSelection`.
    * `smooth` - Get/set whether the image is to be smoothed.
 Default value can be configured in attract.cfg
+   * `mipmap` - Get/set the automatic generation of mipmap for the image/artwork/video.
+     Setting this to `true` greatly improves the quality of scaled down images.
+     The default value is `false`.
+It's advised to force anisotropic filtering in the display driver settings if the Image with auto generated mipmap is scaled by the ratio that is not isotropic.
    * `zorder` - Get/set the Image's order in the applicable draw list.
 When objects overlap, the one with the higher zorder will be drawn on top.